-Some Projected Impacts of Climate Change in Mauritius
+Projected Impacts of Climate Change in Mauritius

-- A temperature rise of up to 2°C is projected by 2061 2070. - There is a decreasing trend of 8% in the annual rainfall and utilisable water resources will decline by up to13% by 2050. - Sea level rise is projected to be of the order of 49cm by 2100. - Mauritius is likely to experience an increase in the frequency of extreme weather events such as torrential rains resulting in flash flood, and more intense tropical cyclones. - According to the UN report 'SIDS in Numbers 2017' Mauritius is projected to become a water stressed country by 2025 and its agricultural production may decline by as much as 30%. - Live coral are expected to decrease by 80-100% by 2100 if there is a rise of 3.8°C in temperature.
+- \clubsuit A temperature rise of up to 2°C is projected by 2061 2070. - There will be a further reduction in amount of water by 13% by 2050. - Sea level rise is projected to be of the order of 49 cm by 2100. - ➡ It is likely to have an increase in the frequency of extreme weather events such as frequent torrential rain, resulting in consequences such as flash floods. - According to the UN report 'SIDS in Numbers 2017' Mauritius is projected to become a water stressed country by 2025 and its agricultural production may decline by as much as 30%.